 - On the Squarespace 7.0 site, change the built-in URL.

-Step 10 - Upgrade your Squarespace 7.0 site
+Upgrade your site

-Step 11 - Move your custom domain
+Move your custom domain

+Next, move your custom domain so that the URL directs visitors to your new site.
 How you move the domain depends on how you registered it:

 - If you bought a domain from a third party site, like GoDaddy, follow these steps.